 Other speakers did not speak directly to whether or not voter fraud exists in New Hampshire, but rather to the perception that it exists.
 That perception was reinforced during the New Hampshire Presidential Primary on Jan.
-10, when James O'Keefe and his Project Veritas engaged in undercover filming at various polling places, including some in Nashua.
+10, when James O'Keefe and his at various polling places, including some in Nashua.

-New Hampshire is one of 19 states without a voter ID law, according to the National Conference of State Legislatures, which tracked a surge in similar voter reforms in states in recent years.
+New Hampshire is one of 19 law, according to the National Conference of State Legislatures, which tracked a surge in similar voter reforms in states in recent years.

 The House version of the bill further excited critics because it would not recognize college IDs as a qualified form of ID in 2013.
 The photo ID requirements in the House bill would recognize: